Quivers with potentials for Grassmannian cluster algebras: Preliminaries

-For a Postnikov diagram $D$, one may associate it an iced quiver $(Q(D),F(D))$, whose vertices are labeled by the alternating oriented regions of $D$ and arrows correspond to intersection points of two alternating regions, with orientation as in Figure \ref{Figure: Orientation convention for the quiver}.
-The internal alternating oriented regions correspond to the exchangeable vertices of $Q(D)$, while the boundary alternating oriented regions correspond to the frozen vertices.
-Note that the set $F(D)$ is independent of the choice of the $(k,n)$-Postnikov diagram, so we use $F$, $(Q(D),F)$ instead of $F(D)$, $(Q(D),F(D))$ for brevity when $(k,n)$ is fixed.
+{\it{Grassmannian cluster algebras:}} For a Postnikov diagram $D$, one may associate it a quiver $\overline{Q}(D)$, whose vertices are labeled by the alternating oriented regions of $D$ and arrows correspond to intersection points of two alternating regions, with orientation as in Figure \ref{Figure: Orientation convention for the quiver}.
+Let $(\overline{Q}(D),F(D))$ be an iced quiver, where the internal alternating oriented regions correspond to the exchangeable vertices of $\overline{Q}(D)$, while the boundary alternating oriented regions correspond to the frozen vertices, and the frozen arrows are all the arrows connecting the boundary alternating oriented regions, which are red arrows in Figure \ref{Figure: Orientation convention for the quiver}.
+We denote by $Q(D)$ the principal part of $\overline{Q}(D)$.